hampgoodwin/GoLuca/README.md

 TODO

-- [ ] Optimize the get transactions call to use a single query; full join, order and then iterate to make transactions object
 - [ ] swap to nubanks balanced by design transaction model
     - [ ] replace transaction with single value and debit/credit accounts; balanced by design
     - [ ] change the amount in oas to string, and change amount values to uint64